uxeric/github-workflow-watcher/README.md

 # Github Workflow Watcher

+A colorful CLI tool to watch the status of multiple github workflows.

+# Setup

+Copy `config.example.yml` to `config.yml` and configure it with your repo information and personal access token.

+## Dev Notes

 Build for your platform using `go build`.
 By default it'll compile to `githubww`.

-Copy `config.example.yml` to `config.yml` and configure it with your repo information and personal access token.

 ## Dev Notes